 Move fast, focus sharp.
 Use this quick survey template to identify real user outcomes — not just feature requests.
 Build your discovery process around true behaviors and design for impact.

 Most discovery efforts get stuck in assumptions.
-Matt LeMay’s Outcome by Behavior approach flips the script: start by learning what users actually do, not just what they say.
-This simple survey template helps you uncover the key behaviors and success signals you need to guide product decisions, prioritize better, and maximize real-world impact.
-If you're serious about designing products users love (and actually use), this is where you start.
+Matt LeMay’s Outcome by Behavior approach flips the script: start by learning what users actually do — and what that reveals about their unmet needs.
+This simple survey template helps you uncover the key behaviors, success signals, and hidden friction points you need to guide product decisions, prioritize better, and maximize real-world impact.

-Designing products that solve real problems starts with understanding what users do — not just what they say.
-Matt LeMay’s approach centers on behavior-first discovery, helping product teams focus on outcomes that matter.
-By grounding your work in real user actions and success signals, you reduce waste, cut through noise, and make smarter decisions.
+Designing products that solve real problems starts with understanding what users actually do — not just what they say.
+Matt LeMay’s behavior-first approach helps product teams uncover hidden pain points and unmet needs by exploring users’ real-life actions, not hypothetical feedback.

 Use the survey to ask about what users already do, not what they think they might want.
 Real behaviors predict real outcomes.